THE MCEC TEAM

 MS. POWERS joined the Maryland Clean Energy Center team in 2017.
-As MCEC’s Legislative Affairs and Administrative Manager, she manages and coordinates activities of the Legislative Committee, including legislative research and tracking, and update calls while acting as a liaison to elected and appointed government officials.
+As MCEC’s Legislative Affairs and Administrative Manager, she oversees and coordinates activities of the Legislative Committee, including legislative research and tracking, and update calls while acting as a liaison to elected and appointed government officials.
+Pamela also coordinates the MCEC continuing education solar training for realtors.
 Ms. Powers manages the overall administrative functions of the organization, develops and maintains all recordkeeping systems while assisting with procurement and contract management.
-Pamela supports senior staff with event development and management including, registration, logistics, and site selection.
+Pamela supports senior staff with event development and management including, logistics, and site selection.
 She provides clerical support for matters relating to the activities of the Board of Directors and day-to-day operations.
 Pamela acts as a liaison with stakeholders, business representatives, vendors, and the general public.

-Ms. Powers is the former Chief of Staff to Delegate Tawanna P. Gaines, Vice Chair of the House Appropriation Committee.
-She received her Bachelor of Arts in Psychology at the University of Maryland, College Park.
+Ms. Powers is the former Chief of Staff to Former Delegate Tawanna P. Gaines, Vice Chair of the House Appropriation Committee.
+Pamela received her Bachelor of Arts in Psychology at the University of Maryland, College Park.

 MS. KOLB is an operations and finance executive with over 20 years experience in the sports, media and creative/marketing agency space including production, operations, and finance roles at CBS Sports, FOX Sports, NBC, Scripps Networks and CBS Radio as well as a foundational accounting start with Deloitte in NYC.

 Dorothy holds a Bachelor's in Accounting/Economics from Long Island University-Post, and professional certificates in Executive Women in Leadership from Cornell University and Human Resource Management from Villanova University.
 She is a CPA and a Society for Human Resource Management Senior Certified HR Professional (SHRM-SCP).